 How does it do that?

-No matter what it’s going to be used for or where it’s going to be installed, all radars are formed from the same basic set of components: a device used to generate radio waves, one to emit them, something to receive them, and an interface to display the information to an operator.
+No matter what it’s going to be used for or where it’s going to be installed, all radars are formed from the same basic set of components: a device used to generate radio waves, something to emit them, something to receive them, and an interface to display the information to an operator.

 An antenna first acts as a transmitter and relays these waves in a focused direction — the antennas are usually curved to focus the beams into a narrow beam.
 Usually, these antennas are affixed to rotating platforms so they can be used over a wide area.
-The waves travel at the speed of light until they hit something then return to the antenna at the same speed (this reflected beam is sometimes called an “echo.”)
+The waves travel at the speed of light until they hit something and then return to the antenna at the same speed (this reflected beam is sometimes called an “echo.”)
 This is what allows radars to detect even fast-moving objects at long ranges.
-Because the energy travels at the speed of light both away and towards the antenna, it can travel a distance of 100 miles (160 km) in thousands of a second.
+Because the energy travels at the speed of light both away from and towards the antenna, it can travel a distance of 100 miles (160 km) in just thousandths of a second.

 But my eyes can’t see everything — can radar do that?